 Many famed people have purchased it.
 Giovanni Della Porta, Michelangelo’s student, was the first owner of the book.

-In 1719, Thomas Coke, the Earl of Leicester himself became an owner of the book from 1719-1759.
-However, the best part about Codex Leicester was purchased by Thomas Coke at a price that was the highest selling price of the book at that time and since then it has always remained the most expensive book in the world, ever!
+In 1719, Thomas Coke, the Earl of Leicester himself became an owner of the book till 1759.
+The best part about Codex Leicester was purchased by Thomas Coke at a price that was the highest selling price of the book at that time and since then it has always remained the most expensive book in the world, ever!

-The book has traveled around the world.
-The subject of numerous exhibitions across the globe, Codex Leicester recently was on a display at the North Carolina Museum of Art from October 31, 2015, to January 17, 2016.
+The book has travelled around the world.
+The has been the subject of numerous exhibitions across the globe, Codex Leicester recently was on a display at the North Carolina Museum of Art from October 31, 2015, to January 17, 2016.

-Codex Leicester: the most valued book in the world is also the most expensive one.
+Codex Leicester: The most valued book in the world is also the most expensive one.
 Seems legit, right?
 Valuable knowledge comes at a valuable price.